 Blood Services categories are for blood banks that collect, process, and/or issue blood for transfusion.
 One or more categories may be appropriate based on the scope of services.
-Additional permit categories may be needed if testing of donor specimens is performed on-site:

-Immunohematology (red blood cell, granulocyte, and/or platelet-related testing for blood collection, transfusion, or pregnancy-associated purposes), Diagnostic Immunology - Donor Services Serology (serologic tests for specific markers of infectious disease), Hematology (for donor and/or unit qualification), Virology (nucleic acid testing for viruses), and Bacteriology (bacteria detection).
+Additional permit categories may be needed if testing of donor specimens is performed on-site: Bacteriology (screening of blood components); Clinical Chemistry (total protein and ALT); Diagnostic Immunology - Donor Services Serology (serologic tests for specific markers of infectious disease); Hematology (for donor and/or unit qualification); Immunohematology (red blood cells, granulocyte, and/or platelet-related testing for blood collection, transfusion, or pregnancy-associated purposes); Parasitology (screening of blood components) and Virology (screening of blood components).

+COLLECTION:

-COLLECTION: This category is for blood banks that collect, process, store, and distribute allogeneic and/or autogeneic blood for transfusion or fractionation purposes.
+This category is for blood banks that collect, process, store, and distribute allogeneic and/or autogeneic blood for transfusion or fractionation purposes.

-COLLECTION - AUTOGENEIC ONLY: This category is for blood banks that collect only blood for autogeneic (autologous) transfusion and do not cross over these units or their components for allogeneic use.
+COLLECTION - AUTOGENEIC ONLY:

+This category is for blood banks that collect only blood for autogeneic (autologous) transfusion and do not cross over these units or their components for allogeneic use.

+TRANSFUSION SERVICE:

-TRANSFUSION SERVICE: This category is for blood banks that perform pre-transfusion testing and issue blood for transfusion.
+This category is for blood banks that perform pre-transfusion testing and issue blood for transfusion.
 Such sites must also hold Immunohematology.
 A hospital's permit in Blood Services - Transfusion covers transfusions performed at any location that is owned and operated by, and physically attached to, the hospital.

-TRANSFUSION - STORAGE ONLY: This category is for facilities that issue blood for transfusion, but rely on a blood bank holding a permit in Blood Services - Transfusion and Immunohematology to perform pre-transfusion testing.
+TRANSFUSION - STORAGE ONLY:

+This category is for facilities that issue blood for transfusion, but rely on a blood bank holding a permit in Blood Services - Transfusion and Immunohematology to perform pre-transfusion testing.

 Non-hospital sites and satellite sites that are not otherwise required to hold a clinical laboratory or blood bank permit must be approved as a LIMITED TRANSFUSION SERVICE in order to perform transfusions.
-Inquiries regarding Limited Transfusion Services should be directed to the Blood Resources Program at brp@health.ny.gov.
+Inquiries regarding Limited Transfusion Services should be directed to the Blood Resources Program at brown.no.nd.